Hotchkiss 13.2 mm machine gun: Development

-In the late 1920s, Hotchkiss proposed a range of anti-aircraft automatic weapons in the 13.2, 25 and 37 mm calibers.
+In the 1920s, Hotchkiss developed a range of anti-aircraft automatic weapons in the 13.2, 25 and 37 mm calibers.
 They were all based on the same type of gas-operated action, similar to the one used in the 8 mm Hotchkiss Mle 1914 machine gun, which had proven extremely reliable during World War I and was still in service.

-This led to the production of the 13.2 mm Hotchkiss machine gun model 1929, often called the Hotchkiss M1929.
+The 13.2 mm machine gun project was started in 1922 as an aircraft machine gun, but the French government classified the belt-fed version (while not funding its further development), and only the magazine version (only useful for ground and naval use) was allowed to be exported, starting from around 1927.

 Performance

 The Hotchkiss M1929 machine gun had a cyclic rate of fire of 450 rounds per minute, but their practical sustained rate of fire was just 200-250 rounds per minute due to limited magazine capacity.
 The majority of Hotchkiss M1929 machine guns were fed by overhead, 30 round, curved box magazines.
 These magazines would run empty in 4 seconds, requiring frequent magazine changes which limited their rate of fire.